medikoo/microtime-x/README.md

 Returns the number of microseconds elapsed since 1 January 1970 00:00:00 UTC

 In browser relies on `performance.now` or it's engine specific variant if available, in Node.js [microtime](https://npmjs.org/package/microtime) by Wade Simmons is used (if supported).
-If none of the mentioned is found then `Date.now`'s result multiplied by 1000 is returned
+If none of the mentioned works then `Date.now()` result multiplied by 1000 is returned

 ## Installation
 ### NPM